 The best way to see hippos in Africa is on the water (by boat would be the safest) and on a walking safari (only when accompanied by a trained and armed guard).

-The Serengeti National Park is great place to spot hippos.
+The Serengeti National Park is a great place to spot hippos.
 There are numerous waterholes where hundreds of hippos wallow.

 South Africa’s Kruger National Park is home to many rivers and dams where hippos bathe and wallow.
 Some of the major rivers include the Crocodile River, the Olifants River, the Luvuvhu River, the Letaba and the Sabie Rivers.

 One of the oldest game reserves in Africa, Hluhluwe National Park situated in KwaZulu Natal is a great place to view hippos.
 This park has besides lots of overlooking pans also several waterholes.
 The game reserve also offers bush and boat safaris.